chiptunecafe/vgmPlaySplitPy/README.md

 **WINDOWS ONLY**
 for linux you need to change the path from \ to /

+# Issues
+Does not work properly for multimask .vgms (YM2608,YM2603,YM2151+PCM etc.)

 # usage
 - Download [vgmPlay](https://github.com/vgmrips/vgmplay) and all files into a directory.
 - run vgmSplit.py in same directory.